vicsteiner/nonviolent_communication/main_notes.md

     * Two parts of NVC:
       1. Expressing honestly through the four components
       2. Receiving empathically through the four components
-  * Applying NVC In Our Lives And The World
-  * NVC In Action: "Murderer, Assassin, Child-Killer!"

 # 02-Communication That Blocks Compassion